iorchard/pbos-ansible/README.rst

     $ ./scripts/openstack_test.sh

-What it does are
+It

-* Create a private/provider network and subnet
+* Creates a private/provider network and subnet
-* Create a router
+* Creates a router
-* Create a cirros image
+* Creates a cirros image
-* Add security group rules
+* Adds security group rules
-* Create a flavor
+* Creates a flavor
-* Create an instance
+* Creates an instance
-* Add a floating ip to an instance
+* Adds a floating ip to an instance
-* Create a volume
+* Creates a volume
-* Attach a volume to an instance
+* Attaches a volume to an instance

 If everything goes well, the last output looks like this.::